 Life always happens, and we don’t know what will come our way the very next minute.
 However, we do have control over one little thing: We can practice portion control as we determine what belongs on our plate.

-The yes and no lifestyle makes life much more enjoyable, and we won’t run out of steam as we’re seeking our way through life, and we certainly don’t want to give up knocking on Heaven’s Door!
+The “yes” and “no” lifestyle makes life much more enjoyable, and we won’t be running out of steam as we keep going, keep sowing, and keep knocking on Heaven’s door.